-The Team of Sports Science (TOSS), the Students Association of the Department of Sports Science, was established in 2018 under the patronage of the academic staff of the Department

-TOSS intends to enhance the potential of its members integrally through its diverse activities.
-In collaboration with a wide network of public and corporate sector organizations, TOSS engages in organizing several sports skill and facility developing programmes periodically focusing different stakeholders such as undergraduates and the university community, school-level students and general society
+The Team of Sports Science (TOSS), the Students Association of the Department of Sports was established in 2018 under the patronage of the academic staff of the Department.
+TOSS aims to enhance the potential of its members integrally through its diverse activities.
+In collaboration with a wide network of public and corporate sector organizations, TOSS periodically organizes various sports skills and facility development programmes, focusing on different stakeholders such as undergraduates, the university community, school-level students, and the general public.